KG700/explore-space/README.md

 - Add a logo
 - Add a favicon
 - Format first flight dates to dd mmm yyyy format
+- Add pictures to the detail modals
+- Convert css files to modular style

 #### Test Improvements